Bobby Brown Music Apprenticeship

 2015 Mary Ross, Victoria, BC, Canada

-The Music Director for the 2018 TAC Summer School will work with one pre-selected lead player /melody instrument (fiddle, accordion, keyboard) on a daily basis in the capacity of private tutor/coach.
+The Music Director for the 2024 TAC Summer School will work with one pre-selected lead player /melody instrument (fiddle, accordion, keyboard) on a daily basis in the capacity of a private tutor/coach.
 By the conclusion of the week, the candidate will have all the necessary information and skills to confidently and competently play for a class and future dances.
 This program could potentially be developed to incorporate additional summer school musicians working in the same manner with piano, bass, drums, or other instruments.

-The apprentice program will include:
+The apprentice program will include the following: